aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/failover/index.md

     * If the current DB instance is not the writer, it simply reconnects to the DB instance endpoint of the new writer directly.
     * Upon encountering a new failure, it falls back to using the cluster DNS endpoint again.

 Assuming you still have the two command line sessions open and active, open a 3rd command line session.
-[See the Connecting, Loading Data and Auto Scaling lab](/modules/connect/#1-connecting-to-your-workstation-ec2-instance), for steps how to create a Session Manager command line session.
+See [Connect to the Session Manager](/prereqs/connect/), for steps how to create a Session Manager command line session.
 It will also be more effective if you put the new browser window side by side with the others.

 In the new (third) command line session, start the cluster-aware monitoring script using the following command: